GAWA has built a strong team of enthusiastic investment professionals, whom are truly committed to creating tangible and sustainable social impact.

 Rafael is senior advisor of the Real Madrid football club, identifying business opportunities of the New Santiago Bernabéu Stadium.
 Rafael was President and Chairman of EY Servicios Corporativos (TAS) for over 6 years.
 He holds over 30 years of experience in corporate finance and strategy.
 Rafael is the former founder and chairman of Ambers&Co, a leading independent financial advisory firm operating in Spain since 2002 which is currently operating under Ernst&Young Spain.
 Gawa Capital was established at its inception as a partnership between the GAWA's management team and Ambers&Co.

-Rafael worked in Arthur Andersen for over 18 years, becoming the Partner of the Corporate Finance Group specializing in Technology, Media & Communications for EMEIA.
+Rafael worked in the corporate finance area at Arthur Andersen (currently known as Deloitte) for over 18 years, becoming the Partner of the Corporate Finance Group specializing in Technology, Media & Communications for EMEIA.

 He holds a Chemical Engineering degree from Universidad Complutense Madrid and postgraduate degrees from University of Chicago Graduate School of Business and Universidad Pontificia de Comillas (ICADE).